Volkswagen to seek dieselgate damages from former CEO, Audi boss

 ($1 = 0.8493 euros)

-Additional reporting by Bartosz Dabrowski and Christina Amann.
-Editing by Thomas Escritt and Mark Potter
+Additional reporting by Bartosz Dabrowski, Christina Amann and Alexander Huebner.
+Editing by Thomas Escritt, Mark Potter and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.